jsabithabanu/Mars-Rover-Challenge-TDD-C--Exercise/README.md

 # Mars-Rover-Challenge-TDD-CSharp-Exercise
 Mars Rover Challenge - TDD - C# - Exercise

 Based on the Mars Rover Kata requirements, this project is completely developed using TDD approach and AAA model.
+This can be checked only by running the tests.
+No console input is included.

 Brief description of the requirements: